What’s the first thing you do when your lower back hurts?

 Back traction for lower back pain can be done at home, by yourself, while saving money and time on Chiropractor treatments.

-For some people it won’t work, for others it works remarkably well.
-Fact is that you won’t know if it works for you until you try.
+For some people it won’t work, for others, it works remarkably well.
+The fact is that you won’t know if it works for you until you try it.

 To your health and happiness,